tommytracey/DeepRL-P1-Navigation/README.md

 ##### &nbsp;

 ## Future Improvements
-- Implement way to enable/disable replay buffer.
+- **Test the replay buffer** &mdash; Implement a way to enable/disable replay buffer.
+As mentioned before, all agents utilized the replay buffer.
+Therefore, the test results don't measure the impact the replay buffer had on performance.
-- **Prioritized experience replay** &mdash; Prioritized experience replay increases the probability that rare or important experience vectors will be sampled.
-Rather than selecting experiences randomly, they are selected based on a priority value that is correlated with the magnitude of error.
+- **Add *prioritized* experience replay** &mdash; Rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
+This can improve learning by increasing the probability that rare and important experience vectors are sampled.
+- **Replace conventional exploration heuristics with Noisy DQN** &mdash; This approach is explained [here](https://arxiv.org/abs/1706.10295) in this research paper.
+The key takeaway is that parametric noise is added to the weights to induce stochasticity to the agent's policy, yielding more efficient exploration.

 ##### &nbsp;
 ##### &nbsp;